libretro/libretro-database/README.md

 - __Validation__.
 Reject or accept files when using the [Import Scanner / Playlist Generator](https://docs.libretro.com/guides/roms-playlists-thumbnails/#working-with-playlists) based on whether the ROM checksum matches the checksum of a known verified completely intact (aka  "properly dumped") file.
 - __Game Naming__.
 Assign a definitive and uniform display name for each game in a playlist regardless of filename.
 - __Thumbnail Images__.
 Download and display thumbnail images for games based on the uniform name assigned by the database, regardless of filename.
 (Thumbnails are __not__ directly assigned by the database or by checksum association, but as a secondary effect of databased *game name* assignment if a matching thumbnail is available on the server.
 Also see: [Flexible Name Matching Algorithm](https://docs.libretro.com/guides/roms-playlists-thumbnails/#custom-thumbnails).)
 - __Category Search ("Explore")__.
-Allows the user to find games by selecting category criteria, e.g. by Developer, Release Year, Genre, and other attributes/metadata.
+Allows the user to find/view games that match selected criteria, e.g. by Developer, Release Year, Genre, and other attributes/metadata.
 - __Per-Game Information View__.
 Provide an in-app viewable informational screen for each game (Game > Information > Database Entry).

 ### Key Field